Environmental Visa Sponsorship Jobs in Idaho

 Which visa types are most common for environmental jobs in Idaho?

-The H-1B is the most common visa for environmental roles requiring a bachelor's degree or higher in fields like environmental science, engineering, geology, or hydrology.
+The H-1B visa is the most common visa for environmental roles requiring a bachelor's degree or higher in fields like environmental science, engineering, geology, or hydrology.
 TN visas are available to Canadian and Mexican nationals in qualifying environmental engineering or scientific roles.
 Candidates with exceptional research records may qualify for the O-1A or EB-1A.
-Environmental roles tied to academic institutions or national labs sometimes support J-1 research scholar placements.
+Environmental roles tied to academic institutions or national labs sometimes support J-1 visa research scholar placements.

 Which cities in Idaho have the most environmental sponsorship jobs?